-P5022 Event Management
+P6021 Event Management

-Events management is a Project Management led course integrating the disciplines of F&B operations management, financial management, human resources management, marketing and logistics.
-It is an area that is growing rapidly and now represents hundreds of professionals who are responsible for planning, coordinating and evaluating a wide range of events all year round.
-Students will be assessed before, during and after the event on their planning, managing and evaluation of live event presented during the semester to a range of internal and external customers.
+Event management is a Project Management led course integrating the disciplines of Food & Beverage operations management, financial management, human resources management, marketing and logistics.
+Students will be assessed before, during and after the event on their planning, management and evaluation of a live event presented during the semester to a range of internal and external customers.